tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
-- test relational normalization with less_equal_rel
-- implement relational weakening; when checking a relational key; factor out the columns from the relational assumption (after relational normalization)
-- consider adding extract subtyping constraint for mutual flow of variables; see difference between `addition_rel` and `add` function
+- consider adding extraction of subtyping constraint for mutual flow of variables; see difference between `addition_rel` and `add` function
 - when checking a single frozen id that is relational; factor out the column from relational assumption
 - add in  diffing; using a disjoint check to remove diffs that aren't necessary